A Series of 4pp. Gospel Tracts by W.K. for distribution after preaching.

 The Lord was going on high.
 Of this He treats henceforth till the closing scenes on earth.
 It was an immense surprise to the disciples, who looked for His restoring the Kingdom to Israel at that time.
 His departure to the Father would begin that new order of things which we know as Christianity.

 "Now before the feast of the Passover, Jesus knowing that his hour was come that he should depart out of this world unto the Father, having loved his own that were in the world, he loved them unto the end.
 And supper being come, the devil having already put into the heart of Judas Iscariot, Simon's [son] to betray him, [Jesus] knowing that the Father had given all things into his hands, and that he came from God and goeth unto God, riseth from supper, and layeth aside his garments, and having taken a towel girded himself; then he poureth water into the bason, and began to wash the feet of the disciples, and to wipe them with the towel with which he was girded.
 He cometh therefore unto Simon Peter.
 He saith to him, Lord, dost thou wash my feet?
 Jesus answered and saith to him, What I do, thou knowest not now, but shalt come to know hereafter.
 Peter saith to him, Thou shalt never wash my feet.
 Jesus answered him, if I wash thee not, thou hast no part with me.
 Simon Peter saith to him, Lord, not my feet only, but also my hands and my head.
 Jesus saith to him, He that is bathed needeth not save to wash his feet, but is wholly clean: and ye are clean, but not all.
 For he knew him that should betray him; on this account he said, Ye are not all clean.
 When therefore he washed their feet and took his garments, reclining again he said to them, Know ye what I have done to you?
 Ye call me the Teacher and the Lord; and ye say well, for I am.
 If I therefore the Lord and the Teacher washed your feet, ye also ought to wash one another's feet.
-For gave you an example, that ye should do even as I also did to you" (vers.
+For I have given you an example, that ye should do even as I also did to you" (vers.
 1-15).

-It was a new and profound testimony to His love-love to the uttermost: not in His work on the cross in suffering once for their sins, but in His provision for His beloved ones against every defilement by the way.
+It was a new and profound testimony to His love — love to the uttermost: not in His work on the cross in suffering once for their sins, but in His provision for His beloved ones against every defilement by the way.
 In this act of washing the disciples' feet we have mystically His advocacy with the Father if any one should have sinned.
 Was the devil then goading on the traitor?
 Our Lord Jesus shows what His love would do in heaven for His failing ones.
 He would fulfil all the meaning of stooping to wash their feet.
 The glory conferred on Him, the infinite purity that returned to God as unstained as when He came out from Him, only attested His grace and adequacy to their need and what was due to divine majesty.
 It was a question of restoring communion interrupted by defilement; and the Lord met it by a way as unfailing for the saint, as His atoning death for the sinner.
 "This is he that came by water and blood, Jesus Christ."

 Here it is not blood but water.
 As His blood alone could cleanse us from all sin before God, so do we need what the water typifies.
 According to His mercy God: saved us through washing of regeneration and renewing of the Holy Spirit.
 Thus are we bathed or washed all over, a new creation in Christ.
 But this does not dispense with the need of washing for the feet, soiled by walking through this miry world.
 Only Christ could effect either; and He does effect both through the Holy Spirit and the word.
 He is the Advocate with the Father.